ilanschnell/slice-talk/slides.md

 even though they use them all the time.

 They become important when writing libraries which support Python's slicing syntax to access arrays.
-For example: array, bitarray, numpy
+For example: array, bitarray and in
+particular:

 <img src="./numpy.png" width="240" height="95" />